Lindisfarne

 Table Chart PROFILE FAQ

-Lindisfarne has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 2.2%, as per AreaSearch's statistical area data aggregation (September 2025).
-Lindisfarne's unemployment rate is 1.8% lower than Greater Hobart's rate of 4.0%.
+Lindisfarne has an educated workforce with notable representation in essential services sectors.
+The unemployment rate was 2.0% as of December 2025, lower than Greater Hobart's 4.0%.
+Workforce participation was 57.7%, compared to Greater Hobart's 63.7%.

-Workforce participation in Lindisfarne is at 57.4%, compared to Greater Hobart's 63.8%.
-Census responses indicate that 8.1% of residents work from home, considering potential Covid-19 lockdown impacts.
-Employment among residents is concentrated in health care & social assistance, public administration & safety, and education & training sectors.
-Lindisfarne has a particular employment specialization in public administration & safety, with an employment share 1.2 times the regional level.
+Only 8.1% of residents worked from home according to Census responses.
+Employment is concentrated in health care & social assistance, public administration & safety, and education & training.
+Lindisfarne has a higher proportion of employment in public administration & safety, at 1.2 times the regional level.
+However, construction employment is lower than Greater Hobart's rate, at 7.5% compared to 8.7%.

 Frequently Asked Questions - Employment